varshikasriya/Enigma-AIML25/src/README.md

     def load(cls, f_path: str): ...   # load model from path (.pkl or .pth)
 ```

-> Note that torch models are expected to retain their API.
+> Note that Torch models are expected to retain their API.
 > Our project will/should be compatible with both `BaseModel` and `nn.Module`.

 Since model API and training are tightly linked, you will have to make sure that any model instance is compatible with `training.trainer`.
 You may have to make adapters for torch models in training.trainer.py, while BaseModel is plug-and-play.

 ## **`src/training`**

 **`training/trainer.py`**: all training code for `torch` and `base-model` instances.
-There are 2 functions, one for training numpy-models (`BaseModel` child instance) and torch-models (`nn.Module` child instance).
-The trainer must log all data from a train run into `src/runs`.
+There are two functions: one for training NumPy models (a `BaseModel` subclass) and one for training Torch models (an `nn.Module` subclass).
+The trainer must log all data from a training run into `src/runs`.

 **`training/metrics.py`**: all evaluation metrics for the models.
-Following metrics are supported: accuracy, precision, recall, f1, roc-auc.
+Following metrics are supported: accuracy, precision, recall, F1, ROC-AUC.
 More will be added soon (contributors' help needed here).

-**`training/visualize.py`**: plot utils.
-Once a model is created and trained, we can use the visualization utils in `training/visualize.py`.
+**`training/visualize.py`**: plotting utilities.
+Once a model is created and trained, we can use the visualization utilities in `training/visualize.py`.

 Once model training is complete, all artifacts (logs, plots, weights) are written into a timestamped `runs/<date_time>/` directory.